 At the same time, the digital cushion is continuing to develop as well.
 The digital cushion is a very important nerve center in the foot.
 In fact, most of the proprioceptors in the foot lie within the digital cushion.
-When the foal is born, the digital cushion is comprised of fat.
+When the foal is born, the digital cushion is comprised of fatty tissue, surrounding and cushioning these nerves.
 It offers the right amount of exposure so the nerves can “feel,” but the right amount of protection so the lightweight foal doesn’t feel pain when the back of the foot slams into the ground.

 Every time the foot hits the ground, pressure and release to the frog causes a bit of fibrocartilage to grow from the front of the digital cushion and spread toward the back.
 By the time the wild horse reaches adult weight, the digital cushion should have transformed into a solid mass of fibrocartilage.
 This offers the right amount of protection of the nerves for the impact force of the weight of an adult horse.

 In domestication, however, we tend to keep foals on soft terrain.
-The hoof capsule can’t twist and distort, so the development of the digital cushion falls behind.
-Then, in some circles, we tend to shoe horses at two-years-old and ensure the hoof cannot twist and flex, effectively putting the brakes on the development completely.
+The hoof capsule can’t twist and distort, so the development of the lateral cartilage falls behind.
+Then, in some circles, folks tend to shoe horses at two-years-old and ensure the hoof cannot twist and flex, effectively putting the brakes on the internal development completely.
 The result is very commonly, adult-sized hooves that still have lateral cartilages as thin as 1/8th inch, rather than the natural inch they are supposed to have.

 At the same time, the soft terrain we traditionally raise our foals on limits frog pressure.
 We also tend to provide for the foals every need, so they have little reason to move the twenty miles a day that is probably natural to the horse.
 We tend to neglect foal hooves; allowing the heels to grow long and over-protect the frogs, further reducing frog pressure throughout the growing foal’s life.

 You can easily learn to recognize complete and incomplete digital cushion development by palpating with your fingertips.
 If you pick up a foot and press the area above the bulbs, between the lateral cartilages, you will find a much more firm, dense, usually thicker tissue in a well-developed digital cushion.
 The easiest way to develop this feel is to go around comparing the thickness and density of front and hind feet.
-Hind digital cushions often develop much more completely because of, 1) the back end does so much more work than the front end, and 2) toe-first compensation is biomechanically far more difficult for a horse to do with the hind feet, so often the hind digital cushion development never falls behind the growing horse's weight gain.
+If horses are raised outdorrs with room to move, hind digital cushions often develop much more completely because of, 1) the back end does so much more work than the front end, and 2) toe-first compensation is biomechanically far more difficult for a horse to do with the hind feet, so often the hind digital cushion development never falls behind the growing horse's natural weight gain.
 Pay particular attention to the different density and thickness on horses with beautiful, sound hind feet and poor front feet.
 These will teach you how to identify strong vs. weak digital cushions in the field.